This tutorial for homemade goat milk soap is super easy. It doesn’t require lye to make soap and instead uses a simple melt and pour method!

 Around our home, I love to make our own natural homemade products.
 However, while I am pregnant and raising littles, I want simplicity and don’t want to deal with the hassle of using lye.

 Especially if there are potentials for little hands to get ahold of it.
-For now, I am making an easy homemade goat milk soap using a melt and pour method.
+For now, I am making an easy homemade goat milk soap using a melt and pour goat milk soap base.

 Whenever I make my own soap or even when purchasing some from small shops, I prefer to use a goat milk soap.
-They are really moisturizing and great for many skin issues, like eczema, psoriasis, and acne.
+They are really moisturizing for dry skin and great for many skin issues, like acne and other troublesome issues.

 Goat milk soap is also filled with many vitamins and minerals.